Gigantosaurus (TV series): Toyline

 The show has merchandising agreements with Jakks Pacific to roll out Gigantosaurus toys in Autumn 2019.

 Video games

 A video game based on the show was announced in July 2019.
 It was developed by Wild Sphere and published by Outright Games for the PlayStation 4, Xbox One, Nintendo Switch, and PC in March 2020.
 In September 2022, Outright Games announced another title - Gigantosaurus: Dino Kart!.
-It was developed by Wild Sphere and published by Outright Games for the PlayStation 4, PlayStation 5, Xbox One & Nintendo Switch for release in February 2023.
+It was developed by 3DClouds and published by Outright Games for the Xbox One, Xbox Series X, Xbox Series S, PlayStation 4, PlayStation 5, Nintendo Switch & Microsoft Windows for release in February 2023.